1st Reading – Malachi 1:14b-2:2b, 8-10

 Tassels with blue cord were attached to the four corners of the outer garment as reminders of the law, in observance of Numbers 15:38-40 and Deuteronomy 22:12.

 As with the width of the phylacteries, the tassels were enlarged out of ostentation.
 Both of these practices came to reflect the magnitude of the wearer’s devotion.

 In addition to the outward displays like wide phylacteries and lengthy tassels, the Pharisees and scribes sought other ways to be treated with deference and enjoy privilege.
 At banquets, they coveted the places of the honored guests who flanked the host, the most honored sitting at the right, the second most honored at the left.

 See Luke 14:7-11 for Jesus’ contrasting teaching: “When you are invited by someone to a wedding banquet, do not recline at table in the place of honor…”

 In the synagogue, the back seats were assigned to children and the unimportant; the further front the seat, the greater the honor.
 The most honored seats of all were those that faced the congregation: If you were seated there, people could see that you were present, and you could act piously to impress them.

 In public settings, it was customary for those of inferior station to salute the more important members of society — and the more important the person, the more elaborate the salutation.
 The scribes and Pharisees loved ostentatious greetings.

-“Rabbi” means, literally, “my great one.”
+“Rabbi” means “my great one” or “my master,” a teacher of the law.
 The title had only recently come into use as a technical term for an authorized Jewish teacher-sage.

 As for you, do not be called ‘Rabbi.’
 You have but one teacher, and you are all